vrurg/raku-Log-Dispatch/docs/md/Log/Dispatch/Source.md

 ### `method log-source-name()`

 This method is to be defined by the consuming class if it wants to define the source name.
-To get a log line looking like in the example for attribute `$.name` one has to have this method as:
+To get a log line looking like in the example for attribute `$.LSN` one has to have this method as:

 ```raku
 method log-source-name { "MySource" }